KhinThiriSoe/AnniversaryApp/README.md

 - can easily know how long you've been together

-What I've learned after app:
+What I've learned after the app:
 - how to calculate datetime
 - how to take screenshot and share
 - how to create dialog